Warren G. Harding: Primary campaign

-There were only 16 presidential primary states in 1920, of which Ohio was the most crucial to Harding.
-He needed loyalists at the convention to have any chance of nomination, and the Wood campaign hoped to knock Harding out of the race by taking Ohio.
-Wood campaigned in the state, and his supporter, Procter, spent large sums.
-Harding spoke in the non-confrontational style he had adopted in 1914.
-He and Daugherty were so confident of sweeping Ohio's 48 delegates, that the candidate went on to the next state, Indiana, before the April 27 Ohio primary.
+There were only 16 presidential primary states in 1920, of which the most crucial to Harding was Ohio.
+Harding had to have some loyalists at the convention to have any chance of nomination, and the Wood campaign hoped to knock Harding out of the race by taking Ohio.
+Wood campaigned in the state, and his supporter, Procter, spent large sums; Harding spoke in the non-confrontational style he had adopted in 1914.
+Harding and Daugherty were so confident of sweeping Ohio's 48 delegates that the candidate went on to the next state, Indiana, before the April 27 Ohio primary.
 Harding carried Ohio by only 15,000 votes over Wood, taking less than half the total vote, and won only 39 of 48 delegates.
 In Indiana, Harding finished fourth, with less than ten percent of the vote, and failed to win a single delegate.
-He was willing to give up and have Daugherty file his re-election papers for the Senate, but Florence Harding grabbed the phone from his hand and said, "Warren Harding, what are you doing?
+He was willing to give up and have Daugherty file his re-election papers for the Senate, but Florence Harding grabbed the phone from his hand, "Warren Harding, what are you doing?
 Give up?
 Not until the convention is over.
 Think of your friends in Ohio!"
 On learning that Daugherty had left the phone line, the future First Lady retorted, "Well, you tell Harry Daugherty for me that we're in this fight until Hell freezes over."

-After he recovered from the shock of the poor results, Harding traveled to Boston, where he delivered a speech that, according to Dean, "would resonate throughout the 1920 campaign and history".
-There, he stated that "America's present need is not heroics, but healing; not nostrums, but normalcy; not revolution, but restoration;..."
+After he recovered from the shock of the poor results, Harding traveled to Boston, where he delivered a speech that according to Dean, "would resonate throughout the 1920 campaign and history."
+There, he said that "America's present need is not heroics, but healing; not nostrums, but normalcy; not revolution, but restoration."
 Dean notes, "Harding, more than the other aspirants, was reading the nation's pulse correctly."